flippette/flippette/README.md

 # Hi!
 I'm me.

-I do weird stuff here.
+I do stuff with Rust here.
-I also have a [sourcehut account](https://git.sr.ht/~flippette) which I'm usually more active on.